ZipCPU/wb2axip/README.md

 will be necessary for working with the Zynq chips, and others, that are still using AXI3.
 While the work is ongoing, I do have an [AXI3 to AXI4](rtl/axi32axi.v) bridge available that's undergoing testing.
-The bridge isn't fully general purpose, since it assumes the W\* channel will remain in order, but it should be good enough for many (most?) applications.
+The bridge supports two algorithms for `W*` reordering, and should be suitable for most applications.

 # Formal Verification